Secure Federated Transfer Learning: Abstract

 \section{Abstract}

-\begin{quote} Machine learning relies on the availability of a vast amount of data for training.
-However, in reality, most data are scattered across different organizations and cannot be easily integrated under many legal and practical constraints.
-In this paper, we introduce a new technique and framework, known as federated transfer learning (FTL), to improve statistical models under a data federation.
-The federation allows knowledge to be shared without compromising user privacy, and enables complimentary knowledge to be transferred in the network.
-As a result, a target-domain party can build more flexible and powerful models by leveraging rich labels from a source-domain party.
-A secure transfer cross validation approach is also proposed to guard the FTL performance under the federation.
-The framework requires minimal modifications to the existing model structure and provides the same level of accuracy as the non-privacy-preserving approach.
-This framework is very flexible and can be effectively adapted to various secure multi-party machine learning tasks. \end{quote}
+Machine learning relies on the availability of vast amounts of data for training.
+However, in reality, data are mostly scattered across different organizations and cannot be easily integrated due to many legal and practical constraints.
+To address this important challenge in the field of machine learning, we introduce a new technique and framework, known as federated transfer learning (FTL), to improve statistical modeling under a data federation.
+FTL allows knowledge to be shared without compromising user privacy and enables complementary knowledge to be transferred across domains in a data federation, thereby enabling a target-domain party to build flexible and effective models by leveraging rich labels from a source domain.
+This framework requires minimal modifications to the existing model structure and provides the same level of accuracy as the non-privacy-preserving transfer learning.
+It is flexible and can be effectively adapted to various secure multi-party machine learning tasks.